-On DM-SMR disks, when eventually the metadata blocks are written back, they dirty the bands that are mapped to the metadata regions in a flex_bg, as seen in Figure 5 (c).
-Since a metadata region is not aligned with a band, metadata writes to it may dirty zero, one, or two extra bands, depending whether metadata spans one or two bands and whether the data around the metadata region has been written.
+On DM-SMR disks, when the metadata blocks are eventually written back, they dirty the bands that are mapped to the metadata regions in a flex_bg, as seen in Figure 5 (c).
+Since a metadata region is not aligned with a band, metadata writes to it may dirty zero, one, or two extra bands, depending on whether the metadata region spans one or two bands and whether the data around the metadata region has been written.

-3 Design and Implementation of ext4-zcj
+3 Design and Implementation of ext4-lazy

-We start by motivating ext4-zcj, follow by a high-level view of our design, and finish with the implementation details.
+We start by motivating ext4-lazy, follow with a high-level view of our design, and finish with the implementation details.